omphilejmatsobe/alx-system_engineering-devops/0x09-web_infrastructure_design/1-distributed_web_infrastructure.md

 ## Description

-This is a distributed web infrastructure that attempts to reduce the traffic to the primary server by distributing some of the load to a replica server with the aid of a server responsible for balancing the load between the two servers (primary and replica).
+This is a distributed web infrastructure that attempts to break up the internet so that no single entity has control over all the data on it.

 ## Specifics About This Infrastructure